linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.03.2023 (announcement [Cloud storage provider])
+- 🚀 Exciting news from #Linkspreed! 🔗 We're hard at work on our massive collection of 🌥️☁️ cloud storage providers.
+Stay tuned for updates! #cloudstorage #technews

 ### 24.03.2023 (announcement Snoogie)
 - Get excited #AI enthusiasts!
 Our new AI modules have arrived with a ton of fresh functions that will soon be available in our Premium Plan.
 Prepare to streamline your entire workflow in just a few weeks time 🚀 #ArtificialIntelligence #Optimization